doughsay/room.js/doc/CUSTOMIZING.md

 # Organizing and customizing your world objects

-This guide is intended for administrators and game builders, when setting up their initial instance for their own game based on the RoomJS MUD/MOO game engine.
+This guide is intended for administrators and game builders, when setting up the initial instance for their own game based on the RoomJS MUD/MOO engine.

 ## Introduction
-We will deal here with both the in-game object identifiers and the underlying on-disk file hierarchy, as there is a one-to-one mapping between them -- As detailed in the  [Programming guide](PROGRAMMING.md):
+We will deal here with both the object identifiers and the underlying on-disk file hierarchy, as there is a one-to-one mapping between them -- For details, refer to the  [Programming guide](PROGRAMMING.md):

 > Identifiers are internally mapped to a file path by the DB, with the underscore character
 > corresponding to the path separator (e.g. "lib_room" will be mapped to "lib/room").
 This allows